GeoscienceAustralia/hiperseis/seismic/receiver_fn/README.md

 Note that, if `bulk_rf_report.py` is run on RFs produced in [Receiver Function Calculation](#2-receiver-function-calculation-and-correction), `--min-slope-ratio` is the only quality-filter available.
-Otherwise, if run on the output generated in [RF Quality Filtering](#3-rf-quality-filtering), all quality-filters described above are available for use.
+Otherwise, if run on the output generated in [RF Quality Filtering](#3-rf-quality-filtering), another quality-filter namely `--apply-amplitude-filter` is also available.

 Use of at least one of these options is highly recommended to remove spurious RFs.

 ### Typical Usage